Skip to main content

 Custom properties

-Custom properties can be defined via the properties field and map a certain key to one or multiple values.
+Custom properties are defined using the properties field and map a key to one or multiple values.
 For example:

 ...